It All Started With One Man's Kindness

 Many pamphlets containing information about medication usage, possible side-effects and its management, nursing care, etc, have been distributed to patients and families.
 Public education on proper perspectives and attitude towards death is conducted through multiple media.
 It is hoped that through communications and support groups, the fear of talking about "Death and Dying" in the Chinese culture can be minimized if not dispelled.

 To ensure delivery of quality care, colleagues from all our Hospices meet twice a year for experience-sharing and continuing education.
 Overseas experts in the field bring them up-to-date with recent advances in hospice care.
 In addition, caregivers in the program have the opportunity to visit similar centers in Taiwan and Hong Kong.
-Videoconference facilities has been using to promote continuous training and communication among the program office, overseas experts and all hospice units together at the same time since 2010.
+Videoconference facilities have been used to promote continuous training and communication among the Program Office, overseas experts and all hospice units together at real time since 2010.
 All staff participated in case study or training programs through videoconference facilities twice a month.
-Through the dedicated efforts of many colleagues in the Program, the first edition of a textbook on "Palliative Medicine - Care in Advanced Cancer" was published in 2008.
-The second edition will be published in later 2013.
+Through the dedicated efforts of many colleagues in the Program, the first edition of a textbook on "Palliative Medicine - Care in Terminal Cancer" was published in 2008, and the second edition in 2013.
 While a few medical schools/universities with a hospice unit have made "Palliative Medicine" an elective subject for undergraduates, we hope more schools/universities will follow.
-7,347 students from 10 medical schools/universities where the hospice units are based enrolled in the course of “Palliative Medicine” since 2008.
+10,719 students from 11 medical schools/universities where the hospice units are based enrolled in the course of “Palliative Medicine” since 2008.

 The spirit of hospice service has attracted an ever-increasing number of volunteers, who help with non-medical chores such as housework, shopping, tutoring children of Hospice patients, keeping patients company or take them for short excursions.
-14,371 volunteers have participated in our program, and 78% of these have been university students.
+More than 17,400 volunteers have participated in our program, and 81% of these have been university students.
 The first team of medical student volunteer was formed in Shantou University Medical College in 2002.
-Since then, over 100 have followed their footsteps each year in the College.
+Since then, over 1,700 have followed their footsteps each year in the College.

 Becoming a hospice volunteer has enabled the students to put into practice their responsibility and care for the disadvantaged in the community.
 The role model of the Hospice field workers has also helped to nurture and impart a humane attitude to the future doctors.
-As of 2008, additional staff has been assigned to each hospice unit to help coordinate the volunteers.
-A "Hospice Volunteer Development Handbook" was prepared by the Program Office to facilitate this effort from 2008.
+The social worker in each hospice unit has been assigned to help coordinate the volunteers.
+A "Hospice Volunteer Development Handbook" was also prepared by the Program Office to facilitate this effort.

 Copyright (c) hospice.com.cn, All rights reserved.